-That whenever a determination is made pursuant to subdivision (3) of this section that a dwelling must be vacated and closed, or removed or demolished, under the provisions of this section, notice of the order shall be given by first-class mail to any organization involved in providing or restoring dwellings for affordable housing that has filed a written request for such notices.
-A minimum period of 45 days from the mailing of such notice shall be given before removal or demolition by action of the public officer, to allow the opportunity for any organization to negotiate with the owner to make repairs, lease, or purchase the property for the purpose of providing affordable housing.
-The public officer or clerk shall certify the mailing of the notices, and the certification shall be conclusive in the absence of fraud.
-Only an organization that has filed a written request for such notices may raise the issue of failure to mail such notices, and the sole remedy shall be an order requiring the public officer to wait 45 days before causing removal or demolition."
+1 2 section that a dwelling must be vacated and closed, or removed or 3 demolished, under the provisions of this section, notice of the order shall be 4 given by first-class mail to any organization involved in providing or 5 restoring dwellings for affordable housing that has filed a written request for 6 such notices.
+A minimum period of 45 days from the mailing of such notice 7 shall be given before removal or demolition by action of the public officer, 8 to allow the opportunity for any organization to negotiate with the owner to 9 make repairs, lease, or purchase the property for the purpose of providing affordable housing.
+The public officer or clerk shall certify the mailing of 10 11 the notices, and the certification shall be conclusive in the absence of fraud.
+Only an organization that has filed a written request for such notices may 12 13 raise the issue of failure to mail such notices, and the sole remedy shall be an 14 order requiring the public officer to wait 45 days before causing removal or 15 demolition."
+16